-Allow the third party to listen to the music for 20-30 seconds, reinforcing that this is how the third party normally hears this music.
+Allow the third party to listen to the music for 20 - 30seconds, reinforcing that this is how the third party normally hears this music.

 Click Simulated.
-Tell the third party that they are now listening to the patient's hearing loss.
+Tell the third party that they are now listening to the client's hearing loss.

-Alternate between Normal and Simulated for the third party to appreciate the difference.
+Alternate between Normal and Simulated so that the third party can appreciate the difference.